The Post-Skill Designer

 I woke up one day and there was an announcement within the company I work with that everyone had to start using AI in their work.
 Claude Code had become so good recently that entire projects that would take about two weeks or more could now be done in an afternoon.
 While the biggest impact was meant to be seen in the churning out of code, it wasn’t long before the developers started producing frontends that looked pretty well-designed out of the box.

 I lead the design team and it seemed like my entire team’s value was being questioned.
 When someone attacks you, the natural instinct is always to defend yourself.
-While I pushed back and pointed out the gaps that was in the outputs produced by Claude, (all true by the way), it was also clear to me that there was going to be a point in time when I would be hard-pressed to find issues with the outputs.
+While I pushed back and pointed out the gaps that were in the outputs produced by Claude, (all true by the way), it was also clear to me that there was going to be a point in time when I would be hard-pressed to find issues with the outputs.
 The writing was on the wall: Adapt, or die!

 The Democratisation of Authorship